sebaslogen/resaca/resacakoin/Readme.md

 keys corresponding to the items used in the Lazy* Composable to obtain a `KeyInScopeResolver` (it's already highly recommended in Compose that items in a Lazy* list have unique keys).

-Then in the Lazy* Composable, once you are creating an item and you need an object or ViewModel for that item, all you have to do is include in the call to `rememberScoped`/`viewModelScoped` the key for the current item and the `KeyInScopeResolver` you previously got from `rememberKeysInScope`.
+Then in the Lazy* Composable, once you are creating an item and you need an object or ViewModel for that item, all you have to do is include in the call to `koinViewModelScoped` the key for the current item and the `KeyInScopeResolver` you previously got from `rememberKeysInScope`.

-With this setup, when an item of the Lazy* list becomes visible for the first time, its associated `rememberScoped`/`viewModelScoped` object will be created and even if the item is scrolled away, the scoped object will still be alive.
+With this setup, when an item of the Lazy* list becomes visible for the first time, its associated `koinViewModelScoped` object will be created and even if the item is scrolled away, the scoped object will still be alive.
 Only once the associated key is not present anymore in the list provided to `rememberKeysInScope` and the item is either not part of the Lazy* list or scrolled away, then the associated object will be cleared and destroyed.

 <details>
   <summary>Example of a different ViewModel for each item in a LazyColumn and scope them to the Composable that contains the LazyColumn</summary>